 What can you do?

-- Change the port and/or protocol you use to connect, see how to change ports and protocols.
+- Change the port of the VPN protocol you use to connect, see how to change ports and protocols.

 - Try connecting to a different server, there may be an issue between your device and the server.

 - If you are connecting from a location where you think your connection may be censored, try enabling obfsproxy from within the IVPN client.
 See how to enable obfsproxy.
 Instructions for Linux users are available here.

 - Try connecting from another device to see if the issue is with the device.
 We support a large range of devices, see our setup guides.

 - Restart your router device.
 Check if there are available updates to your router's firmware - they might contain various fixes and improve the general performance and quality of the connection after installing it.

 - Try another internet connection as your connection may be unreliable, especially shared wireless connections (hotel, coffees shop), cellular (3G/4G) etc.